-Cash is generally held in the Funds bank account for cashflow management.
+Cash is generally held in the Funds' bank accounts for cashflow management.
 Any other cash investments will be made by way of direct or indirect investment in unsecured deposits (including redeemable shares) with SBS Bank, or with other registered banks or financial institutions pending investment into other assets.
 The Funds gain their exposure to fixed interest by way of direct or indirect low to medium risk investments consisting of a broad spread of government and non-government securities primarily of investment grade quality.
 Any unrated securities will comply with our strict risk policy criteria through the underlying manager's internal credit ratings process.
-Any international fixed interest investments will be hedged to the New Zealand dollar 100%.